mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 verse="Zechariah 14:16-18"
 %}

 All the nations, not just Israel, were expected to keep the yearly pilgrimage festival to Jerusalem that's commanded in Torah.
-Remember, Torah was *not* just for Israel ({% include inline-verse.html verse="Isaiah 56:6-8" text-after=")." %}
+As we saw in {% include inline-verse.html verse="Isaiah 56:6-8" text-after="," %} Torah was *not* just for Israel.

 {% include image.html name="the-law-remains-2.jpeg" alt="The Law Remains" width="741" %}